5th September, 2024

 Employers have health and safety responsibilities under common law.
 We all do.
 We owe each other 'reasonable care' and, if we fail to fulfil that requirement, we may be guilty of negligence.

-The duty of care is a legal expression.
-It is a persons responsibility not to harm others through carelessness.
-In simple terms, it means that we all must take care to avoid doing something that could hurt someone else.
 The courts established a duty of care to give people a way of bringing claims against people who have harmed them.

 You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.

-Under the duty of care, your neighbour isn't the person who lives next door to you (although you may owe them a duty of care when your chopping down a tree in your garden!).
+Your neighbour isn't the person who lives next door to you (although you may owe them a duty of care when you're chopping down a tree in your garden!).
 Your neighbour is anyone who may be closely and directly affected by your act (or failure to act).

-You may be more familiar with the term negligence.
-Negligence is the term used when the duty of care is breached.
 If someone is negligent, then it means that they have failed in the duty of care they owed to someone, and that has caused damage to that person.

-Everyone owes a duty of care to people they could (or should) reasonably expect to cause harm to by their acts or omissions (failure to act).
 This isn't just something that applies at work.
 The duty of care applies to everyday life.
 If you go around being careless, inside or outside of work, it could have consequences.

 the legal obligation to safeguard others from harm while they are in your care, using your services, or exposed to your activities.

 For example, a business owner owes his employees a duty of care, but also visitors, users of its services and people nearby.
 A hospital owes its patients a duty of care.
-A landlord owes its tenants a duty of care.
+A landlord owes their tenants a duty of care.
 Etc.

 Because the duty of care is established under common law, there is no specific regulation or legislation for it.
-There is no Duty of Care Act or Duty of Care Regulations.
-It has been developed through case law and claims for negligence over the past 100 years.
+There is no "Duty of Care Act" or "Duty of Care Regulations".

-Employers have legal duties to their employees.
-And employees have legal duties too.
-Surrounding the duty of care, most of the health and safety legal duties have been put into criminal law.
-E.g. acts and regulations, like the Health and Safety at Work Etc. Act, the Management of Health and Safety at Work Regulations, and many others.
+For health and safety issues surrounding the duty of care, most of the legal duties have been put into criminal law through acts and regulations, like the Health and Safety at Work Etc. Act, the Management of Health and Safety at Work Regulations, and many others.

 Under civil law, if someone has been injured or made ill through your negligence as an employer, they may be able to make a compensation claim against you.
 You can also be found liable if someone who works for you has been negligent and caused harm to someone else.